martmichals/checkmate/README.md

 ## Overview

 This project was created to learn more about A.I.
-It consists of a frontend who's source is in `checkmate/frontend`, as well as a backend, who's source is in `checkmate/backend`.
+It consists of a frontend whos source is in `checkmate/frontend`, as well as a backend, who's source is in `checkmate/backend`.